yousefoqal/readme.md/README.md

 ### Career Exploration
 #### Career Central
 College central is a great website to find jobs near you for your major.
 It has a career portfolio to help you keep track of the jobs you can get.
 There also a sections to find internship jobs when you get out of college.
 There also job offers and on campus interviews just exclusively for Cuyahoga Community College students.
 Overall College central is a great website for anyone looking for a job out of college.
+It majors make between 73,000 to 112,000 dollars anually.
+The BLS website is a great website if you want to know information on your career or any career that your interested in going into.
+It would provides information about what degrees or courses you need to obtain the job.
+It provides information about what you have to do during working there.
+It tells you how much the median pay for the career is.
+Overall its a great website if your confused about your careeer or you want to know more about the career that your interested in.
+#### Career Exploration